-Figure 13 Usage scene example: Logistics warehouse site
+Figure 13-Usage scene example: Logistics warehouse site

-Technological Enhancement of Networking for Flexible Factory IoT
+Technological Enhancement of Networking for Flexible Factory IoT 3

-Coexisting of wide variety of factory applications with different requirements
+Coexisting of wide variety of factory applications with different requirements 4

-5 According to Figure 9 and Tables 2~14 in Section "Wireless Applications and Communication bandwidth is classified into wide, medium or narrow, and tolerance of packet loss is classified into loss intolerant or loss-tolerant.
-It means that factory applications may require a large number of
+According to Figure 9Figure 9 and Table 2 through Table 14 in "Wireless Applications and Communication Requirements," examples of QoS tolerances in factory applications are summarized in Table 15.
+Table 15 shows that tolerance of latency is classified into small, medium or large, tolerance of bandwidth is classified into wide, medium or narrow, and tolerance of packet loss is classified into loss intolerant or loss-tolerant.
+It means that factory applications may be represented by not only traffic classes but also additional information related to QoS requirements, which include traffic flow identification and specifications in IEEE Std 802.1Q [22] or similar ones depicting data attributes t means that factory applications may require a large number of QoS classes more than the eight classes specified in IEEE Std 802.1Q.
+To deal with a large number of QoS class requirements, defining usage of tag fields may be needed for precise and fine QoS control on L2.

-6 Requirements", examples of QoS tolerances in factory applications are summarized in Table 15.

-7 Table 15 shows that tolerance of latency is classified into small, medium or large, tolerance of and the state of t

-QoS classes more than the 8 classes specified in IEEE Std 802.1Q.
-To deal with a large number of

-11 QoS class requirements, defining usage of tag fields may be needed for precise and fine QoS control on L2.

-12 CONTROLON LZ.

-In addition, there would be requirement to map priority from the 802.1 domain to the specific media (e.g. wireless link) and achieve the required performance.
+In addition, there would be a requirement to map priority from the IEEE 802.1 domain to the specific media (e.g., wireless link) and achieve the required performance.

-Table 15 Examples of QoS Tolerances in Factory Applications
+Table 15-Examples of QoS Tolerances in Factory Applications